How To's

 How do you choose the best tongue scraper?

-For a product that you regularly place into your mouth, your choice of material greatly matters.
-Metals like stainless steel and copper are great.
+For a tool that you regularly place into your mouth, your choice of material greatly matters—metals like stainless steel and copper are perfect.

 That leaves us to talk about plastic…